JeffreyWang873670235/gitstudy/readme.txt

 Git is free software.
 Test check out.
 1
-This is git dev branch
+This is git dev branch and modified in master branch.